JamesHoover/cwf/blog/about.md

 Welcome to my blog!

 My name is Chris Willburn.
-I am a Personal Trainer, Weight Loss Specialist, & Healthy Lifestyle Coach located in Mountlake Terrace, WA.
+I am a Personal Trainer, Weight Loss Specialist, Healthy Lifestyle Coach, and provide Online Training & Nutrition Plans.

-What you can expect here...
+Located in Mountlake Terrace, WA.

+You can expect posts about personal fitness, weight loss, healthy living, & nutrition.

-Contact me if you're interested!
+Contact me if you're interested in starting your own personalized plan!